 A first date would allow for spontaneity and a kind of enlightened détente, that is, it would be conducive to the deliberate, conscious acceptance of being unguarded and vulnerable with someone new.
-Not heedless or anything like that, just not having any guards up to begin with, not being too savvy for your own good! :) Defence-less if you will.
-Seemingly fearless because you know deep down that you have nothing to lose, that in fact there is nothing to lose.
-We already know ourselves, and so of course from "hello" we know each other well beyond the usual psychological/political manoeuvrings that ordinary relationships thrive on; here no trace of embarrassment, apology, narcissism; we're no longer in the throes of postmodernism at its worst.
-And there is nothing, nothing at all, that creates awkwardness between us.
-Indeed, neither of us has any interest in preserving, projecting an image of what we might imagine ourselves to be and then want to portray to others.
-No trace of this kind of game and pretentiousness going on here, a game that is in fact not a game at all and not at all kind!
-Come to think of it, we don't even know we're here, if you get the sense of what I mean ... for knowing or analyzing ourselves and others is no longer an issue, no longer relevant.
-There is no need for any of this.
-Psychological issues were dealt with, settled, long ago.
-And so now quickly it becomes a singular pleasure to know and be with you.
-Resonance is our channel of communication, our communicative mode of choice.
+Not heedless or anything like that, just not having any guards up to begin with, not being too savvy for one's own good! :) Defence-less if you will.
+Seemingly fearless because one knows deep down that one really has nothing to lose, that in fact there is nothing to lose.
+We already know ourselves, and so of course from "Hello" we know each other well beyond the usual clever psychological manouverings that ordinary relationships seem to thrive on.
+Here little trace of embarrassment, apology, fake humility.
+Here no more the throes of postmodernism at its worst.
+And here nothing at all that creates awkwardness between us.
+Indeed, neither of us has any interest in maintaining an image of what we imagine ourselves to be and want to portray to others.
+Here no trace of a game going on, but rather the play of two beings coming together.
+Psychological shadows within ourselves were dealt with long ago.
+Fairly soon the encounter becomes the mutual joy and pleasure of coming to know and recognize (re-cognize) one another.
+Resonance becomes our mode of exchange.

-After "hello" we might sit or stroll about in gentle surroundings, exploring common ground, remaining sensitive to where we resonate with each other.
-We might pause at some point for ... for libations! (nothing less!:), all the while offering each other our best, giving way, yielding regularly to wit, banter, laughter, find ourselves listening to each other with that calm, dignified attention normally reserved for ones we regard with warmth, interest, esteem, find ourselves gradually engaged in a most congenial exchange of (mostly! :) coherent thought and ingenuous personal sentiment.
-No trace of struggling to communicate since language and speech arise in us effortlessly, devoid of psychological overtones.
-Less and less of "me" and of "you" and more and more of "we" while our own distinct personalities are never lost or in any way diminished here.
-The opportunity to heighten poetic sensibilities and to express ourselves from the source in us from which the best in us arises augments; love sonnets lie poised on our lips.
+And so after "Hello" we might sit or stroll about in gentle surroundings, exploring common ground, remaining sensitive to where we resonate with one another.
+Pause we might for libations!me at some point in this promenade, all the while offering each other our best, giving way, easily yielding to wit, banter, laughter, find ourselves listening to each other with calm attentiveness, gradually finding ourselves engaged in a most congenial exchange of coherent thought and sentiment.
+Here no trace of struggling to express oneself.
+Speech and language arise effortlessly, devoid of self-consciousness,. less and less of "me" and "you" and more of "we" with our own individual distinctions never lost, in any way diminished.
+The opportunity to heighten poetic sensibilities and so to express ourselves from a source within us that taps into our best, arises.
+Love sonnets lie poised on our lips.

-At some point if it feels we are connecting at a heart level, that somehow we may already have met each other before, then no telling where this might lead and what might happen next.
-We are in a sense as old friends come together again to move forward and explore afresh from wherever we left off.
-There is a palpable sense, an anticipation both tangible and real of the genuine fun, delight and mea
+At some point it feels as though we are connecting at a heart level, that we might very well have met before.
+No telling at this moment where this might lead.
+For we are now as old friends come together again to further explore from where we once left off.